esteblock/pba-cryptography-group-6-activity-3/README.md

 THe code is as follows.

 1.- Players generate keypairs from hardcoded seeds
-2.- they exchange public keys
+2.- each player generates a random value
+3.- they copmkmkt their random values
+4.- then they reveal and verify
-3.- public reveal scheme to generate a random input for VRF 4.- each player computes a private VFR.
+5.- then they sum the values imn order to generate a common random value 6.- each player computes a private VFR using the common random value 7.- they generate a random value from the VFR, show the value,

 Here, we think that cards are ordered, so 52 mod 13 will be a card ranked from 1 to 13 (2,3.,4,5,6,7,8,9,10,J,Q,K,A) 5.- from the card they calculate the betting.